sdavlenov/forgetMeNot/README.md

 Given that Joe forgets his assignment due dates, and dates his clients choose to leave for vacation, the app will be organized into categories **title** and **description** and **level**.
 The program will show ALL the upcoming tasks also organized by categories of **level** for importance.
 There will be 3 categories for urgency levels.
 If it is an important task, the urgency level will be **Important**.
 If it is sort of important, the level will be **Medium**.
 Finally if its is not very urgent but you want to remember it, the level will be **Unimportant**.

 Given that Joe will want to remove tasks he has completed off his list, he will have the option to delete them once they are done.
 A simple **delete** command will ask Joe what item he wants to delete of his list.
 Joe can choose to leave the tasks there as well.

+Given that Joe might want to edit a previous task he put into his reminders, he will have the option with the **edit** command.
+This will allow him to edit any aspect of the task.